CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README-technical.md

 | Uncertainty Quantification  | N/A  |
 | Platform  | Keras/Tensorflow   |

 ### Software Setup
 To set up the Python environment needed to train and run this model:
 1. Install [conda](https://docs.conda.io/en/latest/) package manager.
-2. Clone this repository. &#x1F534;**_(Question: Is this step referring to the repository that contains this readme file?
-If so, we could specifically name it here, in case someone takes this readme out of context.)_**
+2. Clone this repository.
 3. Create the environment as shown below.
 ```bash
    conda env create -f environment.yml -n mt-cnn
    conda activate mt-cnn
    ```
-### Data Setup:
+### Data Setup

-The data setup goes through multiple steps.
-Run all the commands below from the top level directory of the repository.
+To set up the data, run the following commands from the top level directory of the repository.

-1- Download reports from modac.cancer.gov:

-To download the  reports needed to train and test the model, and the trained model file, you should first create an account on the Model and Data Clearinghouse [MoDac](modac.cancer.gov).
+1. Download the reports needed to train and test the model, and the trained model file:
+   1. Create an account on the Model and Data Clearinghouse ([MoDaC](https://modac.cancer.gov)).

-To download the reports and their corresponding metadata, run the script  [./data_utils/download_data.py](./data_utils/download_data.py).
+   2. Run the script  [./data_utils/download_data.py](./data_utils/download_data.py).
+This script downloads the reports and their corresponding metadata from MoDaC.

-2- Generate training/validaton/test datasets:
+   3. When prompted by the training and test scripts, enter your MoDaC credentials.
-The script  [./data_utils/trainTestSplitMetaData.py](./data_utils/trainTestSplitMetaData.py) splits the data into training/validation/test datasets and mapps the site and histology to integer categories.
+2. Generate training/validaton/test datasets by running the script [./data_utils/trainTestSplitMetaData.py](./data_utils/trainTestSplitMetaData.py).
+This script splits the data into training/validation/test datasets and maps the site and histology to integer categories.

-3- Process reports and generate features:
-The script [./data_utils/data_handler.py](./data_utils/data_handler.py) does the following
+3. Process reports and generate features by running the script [./data_utils/data_handler.py](./data_utils/data_handler.py).
+This script does the following:
-* Cleans up punctuation and unecessary tokens from the reports
+   * Cleans up punctuation and unecessary tokens from the reports.
    * Generates a dictionary that maps words in the corpus with a least five appearances to a unique index.
    * Uses the word to index dictionary to encode every report into a numpy vector of size 1500, where 1500 is the maximum number of words in a pathology report.
-Every element in that array represent the index of the word in the corpus.
+Every element in that array represents the index of the word in the corpus.
    * Generates the corresponding numpy arrays for the training/validation/test datasets.

 For more information about the original, cleaned, and generated data, refer to this [README](./data/README.md) file.
-Note all artifacts will be generated after you run the data setup commands above.
+The system generates all artifacts after you run the data setup commands above.

 ### Training

-To train a MT-CNN model with the sample data, execute the script [mt_cnn_exp.py](./mt_cnn_exp.py).
+To train an MT-CNN model with the sample data, execute the script [mt_cnn_exp.py](./mt_cnn_exp.py).
 This script calls MT-CNN implementation in [keras_mt_shared_cnn.py](./keras_mt_shared_cnn.py).

+Here is example output from running the script:

 ```
 $ python mt_cnn_exp.py